poindexter, who? photography, LOMO, networking & retro technology.

 Random Facts about me:

-I have a retro streak and love 80’s haircut bands, old industrial music like Front242, FLA and Fortification55, and old-school cyberpunk authors like William Gibson.
+I have a huge retro streak in me and love 80’s haircut bands, old industrial music like Front242, FLA and Fortification55, and old-school cyberpunk authors like William Gibson.

 I won’t have to worry about losing my hair for several decades.